eyeplum/swift-foundation-dev/README.md

 # swift-foundation-dev

-Dockerfile for building Docker image with full development dependencies for `swift-corelibs-foundation`.
+dockerfile for building Docker image with full development dependencies for `swift-corelibs-foundation`.

 ## Howto